 No matter how large or efficient your organization, goals need to be crystal clear so everyone marches the same direction.
 Setting sales and marketing objectives that are abstract or open to interpretation leaves your organization at risk of running in too many directions.
 I remember as a young marketer working in a startup.
 The organization had a company-wide goal to develop an “enviable reputation.”
 But what that meant and how we supported that goal varied greatly across the organization.
 For me in marketing, it was about elevating our brand and thought leadership to a global stage.
 In product and development – it was about having a stable platform.
 At the end of the quarter, both things happened but did we really, measurably achieve the company’s goal?
 I still don’t know.

 Takeaway: make sure that your goals are clear and measurable.
-Everyone knows exactly what output is desired in terms of timing and the deliverable.
+Everyone should know exactly what output is desired in terms of timing and the deliverable.
 Consider the SMART Goal Framework.
 Check out our free SMART Goal Template to get started.

 Goals were unrealistic

 Part of setting SMART goals is making sure they are realistic.
 Moonshot goals are awesome – they inspire people to believe in something bigger than themselves.
 Think JFK landing a man on the moon.
 It was audacious – at the time was it realistic?
-Maybe, maybe not but it was inspirational more than anything.
+Maybe, maybe not, but it was inspirational none the less.

 You lost sight of your buyer

 Somewhere along the way, the buyer went out of focus.
 Blogs became more we focused and less they focused.
 We started talking about the things we thought mattered.
 This is one of the most common areas we see marketing fall off the rails.
 You spend all this time developing a customer-centric plan – only to toss the insights and data to create a program on what you want to write about, grounded in no research or feedback from customers or prospects.